Pinebruiser/Walmart-Sales-Forecasting/README.md

     Feature Engineering: The notebook adds one and four-week lags to the Weekly_Sales column as new features to improve the model's performance.

-    Modeling: The project uses the Prophet model for sales forecasting.
+    Modeling:The project uses two models XGBRegressor and prophet: the first model is XGBregressor  providing an R^2 score of approximately 92 percent a The project also uses the Prophet model for sales forecasting.
 The data is manually split for training and testing the model.
 The model was manually hyper-tuned to find the best Root Mean Square Error (RMSE) score.
 The notebook includes a plot showing the actual and forecasted sales using a line plot.

 Requirements